pjvds/born2code.net/_drafts/move-local-master-commits-to-feature-branch.md

 ---
 layout: post
-title: "Move local master commits to feature branch"
+title: "Move commits from master to feature branch"
 comments: true
 categories: [programming]
 tag: [git]
 keywords: [git, reset, feature branch, branches]
 ---

-I'm a big fan of feature branches.
-Especially because it allows me to rewrite history and therefor keeping it clean and to the point.
-But there is one thing I keep doing wrong.
-I forget to create a feature branch and commit my work directly to master.
-I normally notice this just before pushing.
-In this post I'd like to share the steps I take to fix my work and move the local commits from master to a feature branch.
+I am a big fan of the [feature branching model](http://nvie.com/posts/a-successful-git-branching-model/).
+Working in an isolated branch created especially for the feature you are working on has its advantages.
+But, there is one thing I keep forgetting: creating the actual feature branch.
+This means I'm commiting directly to the master branch.
+Most of the times I notice this just before pushing.
+When this is the case, I quickly create a new feature branch and move my commits to it.
+In this post I'd like to share how I do this, how I move my  commits from the master to a new feature branch.

-## tldr;
+## Move commits to a new feature branch

+Make sure you have checked out the branch that contains the commits you like to move and execute the following:

-1. `git branch feature` will simply create a new branch called feature.
+1. `git branch feature` will create the feature branch called feature.
-2. `git reset --hard HEAD~4` will reset the current master branch to HEAD minus 3 commits (C--D--E)
+2. `git reset --hard origin/master` will reset the current local master branch to the same commit as the remote master branch.
-3. `git checkout feature` will simply switch to the feature branch which still contains the 4 commits (`B--C--D--E`)
+3. `git checkout feature` will simply switch to the feature branch which still contains the 4 commits.

-## Moving local master commits to feature branch
+4. `git push origin feature` will push it to the remote repository.

+## Here is what happened

-The following ASCII drawing represents the situation.
+The following ASCII drawing represents the situation I'm in when I discoved I have working on the master instead of a feature branch.

                         master
                           ↓